alexandra-junges/alpaca-runner-game/README.md

     - Score Tracking: Points are awarded for successfully clearing an obstacle without collision.

+    - High Score Board: Implemented the storage, retrieval, and display of the top 3 high scores and corresponding player names using local storage.

     - Multiple Obstacles: An array manages different obstacle types (rocks, cactus) on the track.

     - Lives System: A dedicated system tracks and displays player lives.